 Ellen, a divorced woman, had been bingeing and purging for 12 years.
-She came for therapy when she was 36 years old for her eating problems and because her boyfriend Joe refused to make a permanent commitment to her because of her depression.
+She came for therapy for her eating problems when she was 36 years old.
+Her boyfriend Joe refused to make a permanent commitment to her because of her depression.

 In therapy, we discovered that rage and jealousy were issues for Ellen long before Joe came on the scene.
 She was the younger of two girls and was born with a deformed arm which required many operations and hospitalizations.
 When she expressed feeling upset to her parents about her handicap, they would reprimand her, “You should be grateful for all we’re doing for you.
 We’re spending money we don’t even have to make you better.”
 Their comments left Ellen feeling ashamed, and she remembered beginning to secretly overeat at this time.